 Time Manager can keep multiple spatio-temporal layers synchronized.
 You have full control over animation speed and step size.
 Additionally, Time Manager enables you to generate image series based on your settings with just a few clicks.

-Time Manager is now available on Github!
+The Time Manager source code is available on Github.

 Here you can find all my posts on Time Manager: “Time Manager” tag